Majorization via positivity of Jack and Macdonald polynomial differences: Introduction

 if and only if $\lambda\m\mu$.
 (Note that~\eqref{EMuirhead} holds even when $\lambda\in\R^n$, in which case, $m_\lambda$ is defined as the orbit-sum of $x^\eta=x_1^{\eta_1}\cdots x_n^{\eta_n}$, where $\eta$ runs over the orbit $S_n\cdot\lambda$, acting by permutation.)

-Inspired by the inequalities above (and some others), Cuttler, Greene, and Skandera \cite{CGS} generalized the inequalities of Newton and Gantmacher to elementary symmetric polynomials and power sums indexed by partitions, and conjectured an inequality for Schur polynomials, which was later proved by Sra \cite{Sra} (again, for $\lambda, \mu$ real $n$-tuples).
+Cuttler, Greene, and Skandera \cite{CGS} generalized the inequalities of Newton and Gantmacher to elementary symmetric polynomials and power sums indexed by partitions, and conjectured an inequality for Schur polynomials, which was later proved by Sra \cite{Sra} (again, for $\lambda, \mu$ real $n$-tuples).
 We recall all these results.

 \begin{theorem} Let $\lambda$ and $\mu$ be integer partitions with $|\lambda|=|\mu|$.
 The following are equivalent: \begin{enumerate} \item $\lambda$ majorizes $\mu$, $\lambda\m\mu$. \item (\cite{Muirhead}, Muirhead's inequality) The following difference is positive: